Biram Dah Abeid, et al.

-Abeid suffers from several serious health issues.
-To make matters worse, prison officials have refused to heed treatment recommendations made by outside physicians or to move him to a hospital.
+Abeid suffered from several serious health issues in prison.
+To make matters worse, prison officials refused to heed treatment recommendations made by outside physicians or to move him to a hospital.

 In June 2015, authorities granted Sow provisional release to seek medical treatment in France.
 Due to the provisional nature of his release, Sow could have been returned to prison upon re-entering Mauritania.

 International organizations including Amnesty International, Human Rights Watch, Anti-Slavery International, and the UN Office of the High Commissioner for Human Rights all condemned the conviction and treatment of the activists.
 In 2015, IRA-Mauritania was presented with the Human Rights Tulip Award by the Government of the Netherlands.